 So, without further ado, let us introduce 15 exciting volunteer opportunities for high school students.

-If you can’t get enough of @theblondeabroad on Instagram, your desktop background features waving palm trees, and you’re pretty sure there was a mermaid somewhere in your family tree, a youth volunteer program in the Seychelles will fit you to a T.
+If you can’t get enough of the Blonde Abroad on Instagram, your desktop background features waving palm trees, and you’re pretty sure there was a mermaid somewhere in your family tree, a youth volunteer program in Seychelles will fit you to a T.

 This volunteer program focuses on giant tortoise population studies, mangrove distribution surveys, and habitat restoration in Curieuse Island National Park.

-A summer volunteer program for high school students in Fiji will allow you to experience Pacific idyll while gaining an understanding of the role of waste management and recycling infrastructure in promoting healthy communities.
+A summer volunteer program for high school students in Fiji will allow you to experience the Pacific nation while gaining an understanding of the role of waste management and recycling infrastructure play in promoting healthy communities.

 Fiji is drama in landscape form, with an incredible number of waterfalls, dense jungles, and beaches crammed into this tiny network of islands.

 Draw motivation from the stunning setting as you lend a hand with projects like upgrading recycling drop-off points and carrying out waste management workshops.
-As you embark on tropical island adventures, you’ll also learn more about Fiji’s rich local culture.
+As you embark on your travels in this tropical island, you’ll also learn more about Fiji’s local culture.

 Luang Prabang was once a royal capital, a legacy still apparent in gilded temples and elegant Lao architecture.
-In this historic, spiritual, and naturally beautiful location, teen volunteers have the opportunity to work directly with the local community through language and cultural exchange projects.
+In this historic and naturally beautiful location, teen volunteers have the opportunity to work directly with the local community through language and cultural exchange projects.

-This could involve English classes, sports, arts and crafts, or other programs that aim to improve educational opportunities for Lao children.
+This could involve supporting the delivery of English classes, sports, arts and crafts, or other programs that aim to improve educational opportunities for Lao children.

-Living in Luang Prabang is a culture-rich experience.
-You’ll be able to delve into the layers of Lao culture, learning more about Buddhism, and the Hmong and Cham cultures.
+Living in Luang Prabang, you’ll be able to delve into the many layers of Lao culture, learning more about Theravada Buddhism, and the Hmong and Cham cultures.